Written by: Vivek Jaiswal | Co-founder, Customer Guru

-Annual report is a reflection of a company’s performance in the past year.
-Customer centric companies use this as an opportunity not just to reflect on how they performed financially but also what impact it had on customer loyalty.
-This quantification of customer experience, just like financial accounting, requires tracking NPS as a key metric of customer experience, and ensuring the sanity of data collected.
-It helps communicate to the stakeholders that the company is focussed on improving customer experience.
+The annual report is a reflection of a company’s performance in the past year.
+Customer-centric companies use this as an opportunity not just to reflect on how they performed financially but also what impact it had on customer loyalty.
+This quantification of customer experience, just like financial accounting, requires tracking NPS as a key metric of customer experience and ensuring the sanity of data collected.
+It helps to communicate to the stakeholders that the company is focussed on improving customer experience.

 The sales team’s performance is measured periodically with their sales targets.
 Measuring just the sales number hides how those targets were achieved.
 Was it Good or Bad profit?
-Hence customer centric companies also measure customer experience.
-However it is important to implement a customer experience KPI once the right processes are in place.
-As a very high level blueprint, focus should be to measure and improve customer experience, not just a KPI that creates more trouble for your employees.
+Hence customer-centric companies also measure customer experience.
+However, it is important to implement a customer experience KPI once the right processes are in place.
+As a very high-level blueprint, the focus should be to measure and improve customer experience, not just a KPI that creates more trouble for your employees.

-Compared to the old days when a business people knew their customers by first name, organisations do not have a personal connect with their customers.
-Multi location and multi channel presence of organisations means their customers also interact with them across channels and locations.
-In this scattered and dynamic environment it is not humanly possible to maintain the personal connect.
-Customer centric companies use technology effectively to provide a consistent and personal experience across channels.
+Compared to the old days when a business people knew their customers by the first name, organisations do not have a personal connection with their customers.
+Multi-location and multi-channel presence of organisations means their customers also interact with them across channels and locations.
+In this scattered and dynamic environment, it is not humanly possible to maintain the personal connect.
+Customer-centric companies use technology effectively to provide a consistent and personal experience across channels.
 Social media has emerged as the most effective way to establish a personal connect with customers.
-It is again important to treat social media as a medium to establish that connect, not just a marketing channel.
+It is again important to treat social media as a medium to establish that connect, not just as a marketing channel.

 Do you know how profitable your promoters are?
 Today’s connected world is offering amazing opportunities for all of us to…